selcukokc/Android-FlagQuizApp/README.md

 # FlagQuiz
-A flag quiz app that include 196 countries.
+A flag quiz android app that include 196 countries.
 I use sqlite database for countries.
 Record/Best Score information is stored in sharedpreferences.

 You can't do mistakes more than three.